 I’m going to talk about a personal topic in the hope it may come up in a search and help another sufferer.
-About this time last year I was suffering with a rash; one I’d diagnosed before I saw a doctor because it began with what they call an ‘herald patch’.
+About this time last year, I was suffering with a rash; one I’d diagnosed before I saw a doctor because it began with what they call an ‘herald patch’.
 This is a single oval patch of pink to red scaly skin that will appear a couple of days or more before the full rash breaks out.

-Mine was tender, a little itchy because it was where clothes tend to rub and I thought that was all it was — I thought it would go away.
+Mine was tender, a little itchy because it was where clothes rub and I thought that was all it was — I thought it would go away.
 Within a week I had a widespread rash all over my chest, neck, back, and it kept spreading (I was dreading in case it went to my face and scarred), reaching to my arms and the back of my hands.
-NHS advice was if went to the back of my hands it was imperative I saw a doctor.
+NHS advice was if went to the back of my hands, it was imperative I saw a doctor.
 The doctor didn’t see it this way — said ‘that’s nothing’ with a dismissive attitude.
 I love contradictory information.

 After much consideration and a blood test that revealed nothing, the doctor decided I had what I said I had: Pityriasis Rosea.
-Emphasis on the ‘pity’ with good reason.
-I haven’t included photos here because of possible copyright problems, but also because I don’t want a visual reminder.
+Emphasis on the ‘pity’ for good reason.
+I haven’t included photos here because of copyright problems, but also because I don’t want a visual reminder.
 Do a search — photos will readily appear.

 I’d done lots of online reading, of course, and I know they say don’t play internet doctor but when there’s no help and advice makes the situation worse, there’s little alternative.
-I’d found some things to wash in that were helping but none were killing the itch for more than an hour.
+I’d found some things to wash in that were helping, but none were killing the itch for more than an hour.
 I was so miserable I moaned on Facebook and ‘friends’, close and not so close, chimed in.
-I have to thank my friend, Cheryl, for telling me to try washing in Bicarbonate of Soda.
+I have to thank my friend Cheryl for telling me to try washing in Bicarbonate of Soda.